WardBrian/wardbrian.github.io/_posts/2025-01-20-polyglot-sphinx.md

 oh.

-I mean, it certainly isn't horrible, it's also a bit hackier than the others.
+I mean, it certainly isn't horrible, but it's certainly a bit hackier than the others.
 This is also the result of a lot of trial and error, so it's considerably _less_ hacky than it once was.

-First: we run `roxygenize` to make sure our Rd files are actually up to date in our `man` directory.
+First: we run `roxygenize` to make sure our `.Rd` files are actually up to date in our `man` directory.
 Then, we'd like to loop over all of them, but, in general, you may have private/unexported functions that you don't want to document.
 So, we check if each name is in the `NAMESPACE` file, and skip it if not.

-Finally, we read the Rd file, convert it to markdown, and write it to the `docs` directory.
+Finally, we read each `.Rd` file, convert it to markdown, and write it to the `docs` directory.
 Because this will be embedded in a larger document, we increase the depth of the markdown headers.
 As noted in the comment, this may become unnecessary one day.